 You must know that there is an in-built security tool for your Windows 10 computer called Windows Defender.
 It is proven by many independent sources that this tool is one of the best antivirus and antimalware tools for your PC.
-Due to its rich features and strong anti-malware features, most of the users rely on this tool to guard their computer against harmful viruses and malware attacks.
+Due to its rich features and strong anti-malware features, most users rely on this tool to guard their computers against harmful viruses and malware attacks.

 Windows Defender uses many processes in the background to ensure real-time protection.
 One of the processes is called “Antimalware Service Executable”.
 Windows Defender runs this so that it works in the background to protect your computer from harmful malware.
 This antimalware by Microsoft constantly monitors the activities in your Windows PC using the same virus definitions and scanning engines.